 Right is our Three Feet bag, for a refreshing, rejuvenating and re-energising sweet feet treat!
 This has three different foot sprays: Toots Ease with Rosemary, Sagey Feet with mostly Sage, and Minty Toes with - Mint!

 The natural hessian bags were made for us in India, and tested by us for resistance to sea and sand.

-We sell Pure Essential Oils from this website or on HerbyEssentialOils.
+We sell Pure Essential Oils from this website or HerbyEssentialOils.
 Our essential oils: bog myrtle, camphor, chamomile, cinnamon, citronella, eucalyptus, frankincense, geranium, grapefruit, juniperberry, lavender, lemongrass, myrrh, orange, patchouli, peppermint, rosemary, rosewood, sage, sandalwood, tea tree, thyme, vanilla (extract).
-Carrier oils (also as massage and body oils): apricot, grapeseed and sweet almond.
+Carrier oils (also as massage and body oils): apricot and sweet almond.
 Please note essential oils can only be sent to the UK.
 If buying oils AND other goods, use the order any product form.